On the density of critical graphs with no large cliques: Finding a saved subgraph

 The next lemma implies that if $v$ is an extremely heavy vertex, then $D = \{v\}$ satisfies~\ref{discharging outcome} in Lemma~\ref{inductive discharging lemma}.
-Thus, we can essentially assume there are no extremely heavy vertices. \begin{lemma} Let $G$ be a graph with list-assignment $L$ such that~\eqref{main thm equation} does not hold.
+Thus, we can essentially assume there are no extremely heavy vertices. \begin{lemma} Let $G$ be a graph with list assignment $L$ such that~\eqref{main thm equation} does not hold.
 If $u\in V(G)$ is extremely heavy, then

-\end{lemma} \begin{proof} Let $u$ send charge $9\varepsilon$ to each of its neighbors, and denote the resulting charge $ch_*$.
-Since $u$ is extremely heavy, $ch_*(u) \geq 0$.
+\end{lemma} \begin{proof} Let $u$ send charge $9\varepsilon$ to each of its neighbors, and denote the resulting charge $\ch_*$.
+Since $u$ is extremely heavy, $\ch_*(u) > 0$.
 Hence,

 For each vertex $v\in N(u)$, we have $\Gap_{G - u}(v) \geq \Gap_G(v) - 1$.
 Hence,

 Now the lemma follows from the previous two inequalities. \end{proof}